Safest Teeth Whiteners

 Brown and white sugar have a medium glycemic index ranging from 60 to 65.
 Xylitol has a low glycemic index of 12.2 This means that, compared to sugar, the body takes longer to metabolize xylitol.

 Individuals with diabetes can benefit from xylitol because it doesn’t cause a drastic increase in blood sugar levels.
-Studies show that it also helps maintain a stable blood sugar.3,4
+Studies show that it also helps maintain stable blood sugar.3,4

 Xylitol is just as sweet as sugar.
 It has a relative sweetness of 0.97, which is only 3% less than actual sugar.